Current Release Notes for Adobe Experience Manager as a Cloud Service release-notes

 Experience Manager Sites as a Cloud Service sites

-New feature in Experience Manager Sites new-feature-sites
+New features in Experience Manager Sites new-sites

 Experience Manager Forms as a Cloud Service forms

-New features in AEM Forms forms-new-prerelease-features
+New features in Experience Manager Forms new-features-forms

-Early Access features in AEM Forms forms-new-early-access-features
+New Early Access Features in AEM Forms forms-new-early-access-features

 Experience Manager as a Cloud Service Foundation foundation